 Jointly conferred award is where a program is delivered concurrently by two or more institutions and upon completion of the program a student receives either a single award testamur conferred jointly badged by those institutions or receives award testamurs from each of the participating institutions on which the contribution of the other institution(s) is acknowledged on the testamur by way of note or inclusion of a logo.

 1. Context of procedures

-These procedures recognise that the primary responsibility for identifying partner institutions and developing suitable programs resides within the faculties.
-Faculties are expected to use their own processes for developing, evaluating and consulting on jointly conferred coursework programs before completing the processes set out below.
+These procedures recognise that the primary responsibility for identifying partner institutions and developing suitable programs resides within the Schools.
+Schools are expected to use their own processes for developing, evaluating and consulting on jointly conferred coursework programs before completing the processes set out below.

 2. Selecting a partner institution

 a) The Head of School prepares a concept proposal and risk assessment, and submits it to the Deputy Vice-Chancellor (Academic) for in-principle approval, using the Partner Institution Selection (Jointly Conferred Award) Guidelines (Appendix 1).

 b) This approval must be obtained before detailed planning and negotiations about collaboration arrangements with the potential partner institution/s occur and before any binding commitments are made.